gamesbook/protograf/docs/source/customised_shapes.rst

 -------
 `^ <rectangleIndex_>`_

 Hatches are a set of parallel lines that are drawn, in a specified direction, across the length or width of the Rectangle in a vertical, horizontal or diagonal direction.
+Hatches are equally spaced across the height or width of the Rectangle.

 .. |rht| image:: images/custom/rectangle/hatches.png
    :width: 330